When it comes to how to plan writing a story, there are many paths we can follow. But for some of us, those doors may seem unappealing altogether.

 However, most of the other masters like Dan Brown and Margaret Atwood both outline?
 Now, why would they?

-I submit to you that outlining can and does facilitate the best creativity within a writer.
+I submit to you that outlining can and does facilitate the best creativity in a writer.

 Your “creative” satisfaction cannot compare to the ones you invited into your world.